 All authors retain copyright and grant AAM non-exclusive rights to publish and share submitted articles on its various publishing platforms.
-We ask that if you repost or republish your article elsewhere that you please include a line that reads, “This piece originally appeared on the American Alliance of Museums website on [DATE],” including a link to the original article.
+If you do repost or republish your article elsewhere, we request that you include a line that reads, “This piece originally appeared on the American Alliance of Museums website on [DATE],” including a link to the original article.

 We will not publish any content deemed offensive, threatening, defamatory, or otherwise inappropriate in our editorial judgment.

 The views, opinions, and positions expressed by the authors and those providing comments are theirs alone and do not necessarily reflect the views, opinions, or positions of AAM or its employees.